 - After cooking for additional flavor, save the marinade to toss back into the vegetables.

-- Make the cilantro-lime rice ahead of time and reheat it for a time-saving tip.
+- Make the cilantro-lime rice and reheat it for a time-saving tip.

-- Allow your guests or family to make their fajita bowls with their favorite ingredients by setting up a fajita bowl buffet.
+- Allow your guests or family to make fajita bowls with their favorite ingredients by setting up a buffet.

 - Add Guacamole, vegan refried beans, and Plant-Based Sour Cream for additional toppings.